 FaceTime video calls are a brilliant way for far-flung families to feel a sense of togetherness, but it's a shame they are so transient - that the app doesn't let you record the conversation so you can relive it again in the future.
 Such a feature wouldn't just be useful for family special occasions: it's also a convenient and effective way to create a podcast if you and your co-host can't be in the same room at once.
+Another use could be to record a work-related call so that those team members who missed it could catch up later.

 Well, FaceTime may not offer baked-in screen recording, but there are other ways to achieve this.
 In this article we show how to record a FaceTime call on your iPhone, iPad or Mac.
 (We also discuss the question of whether it's legal to record FaceTime calls.)